Bile Flow: Top 15 Herbs to Support Liver & Gallbladder

 Importance of Good Bile Flow

 Poor bile flow may lead to a variety of digestive issues, including poor nutrient absorption, overgrowth of bad gut bacteria, gut inflammation, and leaky gut syndrome.
-Leaky gut syndrome happens when due to damage of your gut lining, undigested food particles and toxins are able to cross into your bloodstream through holes on your intestinal barrier.
+Leaky gut syndrome happens when due to damage to your gut lining, undigested food particles and toxins can cross into your bloodstream through holes in your intestinal barrier.

 Leaky gut syndrome may result in digestive problems and autoimmune conditions, such as lupus, Hashimoto’s disease, and rheumatoid arthritis (1)To understand better the importance of good bile flow, let’s take a look at the 4 major functions of the bile.